mautic/mautic-joomla/plg_system_mautic/README.md

 It is possible to send Contact data to Mautic via API only after authorization with OAuth2.
 You can create specific authorization API credentials for each application.
 To do that, go to your Mautic administration and follow these steps:

 1. Go to Mautic Configuration / API Settings and set 'API enabled' to 'Yes'.
 Save changes.
-2. At the right-hand side menu where Configuration is should appear new menu item 'API Credentials'.
-Hit it.
+2. At the right-hand side menu where Configuration is displayed, there should appear new menu item 'API Credentials'.
+Click it.
 3. Create new credential.
 Fill in 'Name' ('Joomla instance' for example) and Callback URL to ```https://{yourJoomla.com}/administrator``` (change ```{yourJoomla.com}``` with actual URL of your Joomla instance).
 It goes to /administrator to make sure only Joomla admins can authorize Mautic plugin.
 If you have modified the ` Joomla Callback Path Field` in your Joomla Plugin Settings then you have to change the subpath here accordingly.
 Save credentials.
 4. Mautic should generate 'Client ID / Public Key' and 'Client Secret / Private Key'.
 Copy those two to Joomla plugin.
 Save the plugin.
 Hit the 'Authorize' button and follow instructions.